 The fair value of the investments is sensitive to changes in the macroeconomic assumptions used as part of the portfolio valuation process.
 As part of its analysis, the Board has considered the potential impact of a change in a number of the macroeconomic assumptions used in the valuation process.
-By considering these potential scenarios, the Board is well positioned to assess how the Company is likely to perform if affected by variables and events that are inherently outside of the control of the Board and the Investment Manager.
+By considering these potential scenarios, the Board is well-positioned to assess how the Company is likely to perform if affected by variables and events that are inherently outside of the control of the Board and the Investment Manager.

 The majority of the assets held within Level 3 are valued on a discounted cash flow basis, hence the valuations are sensitive to the discount rate assumed in the valuation of each asset.
-Other significant unobservable inputs include the inflation rate assumption, the interest rates assumption used to project the future cash flows, and the forecast cash flows themselves.
+Other significant unobservable inputs include the inflation rate assumptions, the interest rate assumptions used to project the future cash flows, and the forecast cash flows themselves.
 The sensitivity to the inflation rate and interest rates is described below, and the sensitivity to the forecast cash flows is captured in the Market risk section in Note 9.

 A discussion of discount rates applied can be found in the Summary of portfolio valuation methodology section.
-Increasing the discount rate used in the valuation of each asset by 1% would reduce the value of the portfolio by £352 million (2023: £296 million).
-Decreasing the discount rate used in the valuation of each asset by 1% would increase the value of the portfolio by £404 million (2023: £343 million).
+Increasing the discount rate used in the valuation of each asset by 1% would reduce the value of the portfolio by £343 million (2024: £352 million).
+Decreasing the discount rate used in the valuation of each asset by 1% would increase the value of the portfolio by £391 million (2024: £404 million).

 The majority of assets held within Level 3 have revenues that are linked, partially linked or in some way correlated to inflation.
-The long-term CPI inflation rate assumption across all jurisdictions is 2.0% (2023: 2.0%).
-The long-term RPI assumption for the UK is 2.5% (2023: 2.5%).
-The impact of increasing the short-term inflation rate assumption by 1% for the next two years would increase the value of the portfolio by £54 million (2023: £47 million).
-Decreasing the inflation rate assumption of each asset by 1% for the next two years would decrease the value of the portfolio by £56 million (2023: £52 million).
+The long-term CPI inflation rate assumption across all jurisdictions is 2.0% (2024: 2.0%).
+The long-term RPI assumption for the UK is 2.5% (2024: 2.5%).
+The impact of increasing the short-term inflation rate assumption by 1% for the next two years would increase the value of the portfolio by £47 million (2024: £54 million).
+Decreasing the inflation rate assumption used in the valuation of each asset by 1% for the next two years would decrease the value of the portfolio by £48 million (2024: £56 million).
 The timing and quantum of price increases will vary across the portfolio and the sensitivity may differ from that modelled.
 Changing the inflation rate assumption may result in consequential changes to other assumptions used in the valuation of each asset.

 The valuations are sensitive to changes in interest rates, which may result from: (i) unhedged existing borrowings within portfolio companies; (ii) interest rates on uncommitted future borrowings assumed within the asset valuations; and (iii) cash deposits held by portfolio companies.
 These comprise a wide range of interest rates from short-term deposit rates to longer-term borrowing rates across a broad range of debt products.
-Increasing the cost of borrowing assumption for unhedged borrowings and any future uncommitted borrowing and the cash deposit rates used in the valuation of each asset by 1% would reduce the value of the portfolio by £220 million (2023: £182 million).
-Decreasing the interest rate assumption for unhedged borrowings used in the valuation of each asset by 1% would increase the value of the portfolio by £214 million (2023: £175 million).
+Increasing the cost of borrowing assumption for unhedged borrowings and any future uncommitted borrowing and the cash deposit rates used in the valuation of each asset by 1% would reduce the value of the portfolio by £192 million (2024: £220 million).
+Decreasing the interest rate assumption for unhedged borrowings used in the valuation of each asset by 1% would increase the value of the portfolio by £190 million (2024: £214 million).
 This calculation does not take account of any offsetting variances which may be expected to prevail if interest rates changed, including the impact of inflation discussed above.